ECuiDev/obsidian-quiz-generator/README.md

 [![Downloads](https://img.shields.io/github/downloads/ECuiDev/obsidian-quiz-generator/total?style=for-the-badge&labelColor=21262d&color=238636)](https://github.com/ECuiDev/obsidian-quiz-generator/releases) [![Release](https://img.shields.io/github/v/release/ECuiDev/obsidian-quiz-generator?display_name=tag&style=for-the-badge&logo=github&labelColor=21262d&color=1f6feb)](https://github.com/ECuiDev/obsidian-quiz-generator/releases/latest)

-**Quiz Generator** is a plugin for [Obsidian](https://obsidian.md/) that leverages the power of OpenAI's GPT-3.5 and GPT-4 models to automatically generate interactive, exam-style questions (with answers) based on your notes.
-Whether you're a student looking to quiz yourself or an educator creating assessments, this plugin streamlines the question creation process.
+**Quiz Generator** is a plugin for [Obsidian](https://obsidian.md/) that leverages the power of various AI models to generate interactive, exam-style questions from your notes.
+Whether you're a student preparing for exams or an educator designing assessments, this plugin streamlines the question creation process.

 https://github.com/user-attachments/assets/0f7227ef-9baa-4574-ab43-3560f32fde48

 ## Features

-- **Personalized Questions:** Select any combination of notes and folders to use as the quiz content.
-Preview the selected notes and folders to see their content before generating your questions.
+- **Personalized Quizzes:** Choose any combination of notes and folders to use as the quiz content.
-- **Customizable Generation:** Choose the type(s) and number of questions to generate.
+- **Flexible Generation:** Select the types and number of questions to generate according to your needs.
-- **Multiple Question Types:** True or false, multiple choice, select all that apply, fill in the blank, matching, short answer, and long answer are all supported.
-Mix and match them to best suit your needs for an effective assessment.
+- **Multiple Question Types:** Supports true or false, multiple choice, select all that apply, fill in the blank, matching, short answer, and long answer.
+Mix and match for a tailored assessment experience.
-- **Interactive UI:** Answer generated questions in an interactive UI that provides real-time feedback on correctness.
+- **Custom Quiz UI:** Answer questions in an interactive UI that provides real-time feedback on your responses.
-- **Question Saving:** Save generated questions in either of the following formats.
+- **Question Saving:** Save questions in various formats.
-  - Inline and multiline flashcards to review with [obsidian-spaced-repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition).
+  - Inline and multiline flashcards compatible with [obsidian-spaced-repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition).
-  - Markdown callouts for seamless integration with your notes.
+  - Markdown callouts for easy integration into your notes.
-- **Reviewable Quizzes:** Review saved questions using the interactive UI (you can also create your own questions from scratch and open them in the UI without ever using the generator).
+- **Review and Create:** Review saved questions using the quiz UI or create your own questions from scratch without ever using the generator.
-- **Multiple Languages:** Generate questions in 21 different languages.
+- **Multi-Language Support:** Generate questions in 21 different languages.
-- **Math Support:** Generate questions from notes that contain LaTeX.
+- **Math Support:** Generate questions from notes containing LaTeX.

-- **Model Options:** Choose between OpenAI's latest models, depending on your needs.
-  - `GPT-3.5 Turbo` (16k token context window): Ideal for fast response times and efficient question generation.
-Perfect for handling moderate-sized notes and everyday educational tasks.
-  - `GPT-4 Turbo` (128,000 token context window): Suited for generating questions from extensive notes and complex materials.
-Offers in-depth question generation, making it great for detailed assessments and advanced study.
-  - `GPT-4o Mini` (128,000 token context window): The optimal choice for balancing speed and performance.
-Versatile for a wide range of educational tasks, providing solid depth without compromising efficiency.
-  - `GPT-4o` (128,000 token context window): Delivers the most comprehensive and detailed question generation.
-Excellent for handling intricate content and creating nuanced questions for thorough study and advanced assessments.
+## Supported Providers

+- [OpenAI](https://openai.com/): Advanced models for high-quality question generation.
+- [Google](https://ai.google.dev/): Free to use with the largest context window for handling extensive notes.
+- [Anthropic](https://www.anthropic.com/): Optimized for thoughtful and contextually aware outputs.
+- [Perplexity](https://www.perplexity.ai/): Fine-tuned LLaMA models for robust question generation.
+- [Mistral](https://mistral.ai/): Lightweight models for fast and efficient processing.
+- [Cohere](https://cohere.com/): Free to use with strengths in generating coherent questions.
+- [Ollama](https://ollama.com/): Local LLMs for enhanced privacy and offline processing.

 ## Usage